 We offer small group teaching in a thriving studio environment.
 Studying in our specialist arts college will make it easy for you to transgress boundaries and produce interdisciplinary work.

-Our smaller group sizes allow us to recognise each student as a individual, developing a unique practice.
+Our smaller group sizes allow us to recognise each student as an individual, developing a unique practice.
 You will be supported in finding your own creative voice through your art practice.

-You will have excellent access to tutorial support from experienced practising artists and curators as well as expert technical assistance.
+You will have excellent access to tutorial support from experienced practicing artists and curators as well as expert technical assistance.
 Visiting professional artists will further enrich your learning experience.